efortuna/temporal-breakfast-java/README.md

-# Compensating Transactions: A silly illustration of the Compensating Transaction pattern in Temporal
+# Compensating Transactions: A silly illustration of the this design pattern in Temporal through breakfast

 ## Build the project